-^{1.} Requires mapping of packages to applications within FlexNet Manager Suite.
-Requires Active Directory integration and FlexNet inventory agent.

-- 2. Provided by SCCM adapter. - 3.
+- 1. Requires mapping of packages to applications within FlexNet Manager Suite.
+Requires Active Directory integration and FlexNet inventory agent. - 2.
+Provided by Microsoft Endpoint Configuration Manager (previously Microsoft SCCM) adapter. - 3.
 Installer evidence is gathered when combined with Flexera's XenApp server agent. - 4.
 Provided by a dedicated FlexNet inventory agent. - 5.
 Flexera SaaS Manager does not track computers.
 Since FlexNet Manager Suite requires a computer record for various database links, a single dummy record is created (if not already present from previous imports) during import from this connector.
 Note that this connector imports completed licenses managed in Flexera SaaS Manager, including all entitlements, for inclusion in the nightly license compliance calculations. - 6.
 Imports from the Flexera SaaS Manager connector import installer evidence for Office 365, allowing for application recognition in the nightly license reconciliation.
 This matches the behavior of earlier connectors for Office 365.